centos-fedora-archive-updated/b43-tools/README.md

 # b43-tools
 rpm package for b43-tools

-this branch is online for binary archive
+this branch is online for CentOS/Red Hat Entreprise 6